The Natural

 The team, back on track, make it to the end of the season in great shape.
 “With three last ones to play against the lowly Reds, the Knights looked in.
 The worst that could possibly happen to them was a first-place tie with the Pirates–if the Pirates won their three from the Phils and the Knights lost theirs to the Reds–a fantastic impossibility the way Roy was mauling them” (pp. 178-179).
 But Memo sets up a premature celebration at the hotel.
 Roy gets deathly sick from eating too much and is hospitalized.
 At first they think it’s his appendix but when they get him on the operating table they see all the scars from being shot and they realize his guts are more messed up than a simple operation could fix.
 The doctor tells him he’ll be well enough to play the final game of the season (The Pirates win their three, and the Knights, without Roy, lose theirs, so there’s a tie-breaker) but continuing to play next season would kill him.
 The Judge comes to the hospital with an offer for Roy to throw the final game.
 Roy, realizing his career is over, accepts the deal.

-During the game Roy gets a few chances to hit and plays badly in ways that don’t reveal he’s trying to lose.
+During the game, Roy gets a few chances to hit and plays badly in ways that don’t reveal he’s trying to lose.
 Iris shows up and Roy hits her with a foul ball.
 He rushes to her and she reveals she’s pregnant, whispering, “win for our boy” (p.
 225).
 Roy goes in again.
 He breaks his bat, Wonderboy on a foul ball.
 His final at bat, he strikes out.

 The final chapter Roy buries the broken halves of Wonderboy in the outfield, then he confronts the Judge and Gus Sands in their office where they’re laughing about the money they won.
 Memo is there, too, sneering that she never cared for him.
 “You filthy scum, I hate your guts and always have since the day you murdered Bump” (p.
 236).
-Roy throws back the money he received and storms out into the night, his career, and life, ruined.
+Roy throws back the money he received and rages out into the night, his career, and life, ruined.

 I know the first time I read it I totally didn’t get the references to the Parsifal legend, which I didn’t know about then.
-This time, the legend was in the forefront of my consciousness having just attended a performance of Wagner’s Parsifal at the Munich opera in July so I noticed it immediately.
+This time, the legend was in the forefront of my consciousness having just attended a performance of Wagner’s Parsifal at the Munich opera in July, so I noticed it immediately.
 Roy Hobbs is the Parsifal character.
-He emerges from the forest, which is described in the opening train sequences as endless.
+He emerges from the forest, which is described in the opening train sequence as endless.
 Pops Fisher is Amfortas, the Fisher King, who presides over a barren wasteland, waiting for a hero to appear and restore the land.
 Pops presides over the Knights.
 His never-healing wound is a case of “athlete’s foot on my hands” (p.
 46).
 Wonderboy is the spear, or staff, that Amfortas lost and Parsifal returns to him.
 Roy fails, though, because he isn’t the pure innocent he needs to be.
 He’s seduced by Memo, and then seduced further by the Judge’s offer to throw the game.
 He’s too attached to his own pride in becoming the “best there ever was in the game.”
 He rejects Iris’ pure-hearted love.
 He’s not the hero, Iris think he is.

 The book, though realist, includes numerous dreams and scenes that feel like they might be fantasies, adding to the overall quality of legend or fable.
 The novel begins with Roy Hobbs dreaming of a golden baseball.
 Later in the opening chapter Sam dreams of coming across a baseball game of “twelve blond-bearded players, six on each side” (p.
 17) terrific players who vanish when he tries to recruit them.
 Sam dreams again later in the chapter, and Roy, too.
 After joining the Knights there’s a scene where Roy and Bump exchange hotel rooms so Bump can cheat on Memo and then Roy thinks he’s dreaming as a woman visits him in the dark and they make love – in reality it’s Memo thinking that Roy is Bump, as Roy discovers later.
 A scene where Max Mercy takes Roy to dinner at a nightclub and they meet up with Memo and Gus Sands ends with Roy performing a series of magic tricks at the table that seems a fantasy but turns out to be real as Roy later explains to Memo that he learned how to perform magic during his fifteen years away from baseball and borrowed the props for the tricks from one of the nightclub performers.
 It still feels like a fantasy, though.
 And the whole scene of Roy and Memo’s nighttime drive to the beach feels like a fantasy with it never being quite clear whether they actually hit a child and his dog or not.

-One thought on “The Natural
+2 thoughts on “The Natural

 Leave a Reply